Your cart is empty

 Published 26 September 2024

-Last updated -
+Last updated - 25 February 2025

-A soil depot system in England & Wales would involve high quality facilities for the testing and management of excess soil and ground forming materials.
-These would in effect be local Geo-Resource Hubs and would feature
+A soil depot system in England and Wales would involve high quality facilities for the testing and management of excess soil and ground forming materials.
+These would be local Geo-Resource Hubs and could be known as Earthbanks.
+They may feature digital material tracking systems, comprehensive laboratory testing, and a range of management services for soil.

-These 'Earthbanks' would play a key role in promoting the sustainable management and reuse of soil in the construction industry, while also protecting the environment and public health.
-They would allow for further research and demonstration of the sustainability gains of high-quality soil management and manufacture.
+Earthbanks will play a key role in promoting the sustainable management and reuse of soil in the construction industry, while also protecting the environment and public health and expanding understanding of soil health and soil quality.
+They will allow for further research and demonstration of the sustainability gains of high-quality soil management and manufacture.
+Such Earthbanks will be most beneficial where they can be located at multimodal hub locations, perhaps making use of mineral extraction sites requiring restoration or habitat creation schemes.

 • accept soil from construction and development projects,

-• offer long-term storage,
+• offer long-term storage whilst minimising soil damage,

 • redistribute it to other construction sites in need of soil using the DoW CoP.